Fill out the form below:

 Our Online MBA residency is another defining aspect of the program, allowing you to expand your knowledge and grow your professional network while meeting your cohort peers and faculty face to face.

 Hosted twice a year on the historic William & Mary campus in Williamsburg, Virginia, these Friday-Sunday events include speakers, team-building activities and networking functions.
-In these conference-style settings, you’ll have the opportunity to discuss core business topics such as leadership, finance and marketing, as well as current events and global issues.
-You’ll also have the chance to meet with our Executive Partners (EPs), a select group of retired professionals who volunteer their time as mentors to all Mason School of Business students.
+In these conference-style settings, you'll have the opportunity to discuss core business topics such as leadership, finance and marketing, as well as current events and global issues.
+You'll also have the chance to meet with our Executive Partners (EPs), a select group of retired professionals who volunteer their time as mentors to all Raymond A. Mason School of Business students.

 During your residency experience, you can expect to: